|Heterotrophic plate count

 However, counts above100 CFU/mL are indicative of a faulty disinfection system and an urgent investigation should be conducted immediately; the pool water should be re-sampled and sent to the laboratory to be tested again as soon as possible.

-E.coli.
-This bacteria is a normal inhabitant of the intestinal tracts of warm-blooded animals and is always present in faeces in large numbers (approximately 109/g).
+E.coli. is a normal inhabitant of the intestinal tracts of warm-blooded animals and is always present in faeces in large numbers (approximately 109/g).
 E. coli is almost exclusively of faecal origin and does not grow in water.

 E.coli is thermotolerant as it is capable of growth in microbiological media at the elevated temperature of 44.5°C whereas most environmental micro-organisms would be killed at the same temperature.
 Its detection indicates recent contamination by faecal matter.
 Results are normally reported as CFU/100 mL of water tested.
 Note that the standard for E.coli is more stringent than HPC because an indication of faecal contamination would mean the likely presence of pathogenic micro-organisms in the pool.